symbol/symbol-docs/source/guides/transaction/sending-payouts-with-aggregate-complete-transaction.rst

 What's next?
 ************

-Try to send an aggregate bonded transaction by following :doc:`creating an escrow with aggregate bonded transaction <creating-an-escrow-with-aggregate-bonded-transaction>` guide.
+Send an aggregate bonded transaction by following :doc:`creating an escrow with aggregate bonded transaction <creating-an-escrow-with-aggregate-bonded-transaction>` guide.